Oekaki-Connect/abstract-streamer-bot/README.md

 - If `PROMOTIONS_ENABLED=1`, the bot will post lines from `promotions.txt` in intervals defined by `PROMOTION_INTERVAL_SECONDS`.
 - Each line in `promotions.txt` is posted in turn.
 - **No links** are allowed by the chat system in these promotional messages.
 Abstract chat will block many words from appearing in chats so ensure that your promotion messages don't have words on their blacklist otherwise they simply will not appear for others.
-You can have a friend watch your check as you test different promo messages.
+You can have a friend watch your cha as you test different promo messages.
 - These promo messages are useful to remind your chat of certain things you want them to know about.

 ---